 - Sea salt and freshly ground black pepper

-- 1/4 cup Marcona almonds (see LC Note above)
+- 1/4 cup Marcona almonds* (see * above)

 - 1 1/2 tablespoons sherry vinegar

-- Sage-Garlic Brown Buter (see below), warm
+- Sage-Garlic Brown Butter (see below), warm

 - Zest from 1/2 small lemon (optional)

 - Once the turnips and beets are completely roasted, add them to the platter of vegetables.
 Drizzle the vegetables with the brown butter and chopped nuts.
 Garnish with the reserved beet leaves and lemon zest.
 Serve warm or at room temperature.